 Dominiques are known for being tightly feathered, that characteristic makes when great in cold weather and also pretty useful for stuffing pillows if that’s something you’re interested in.

-Out of all the heritage chickens out there I think they have the coolest story.
-The breed is so old no one really knows where it came from, obviously it didn’t come from Amercian breeds (because it was the first) but it probably has it’s roots in European breeds.
+Out of all the heritage chickens out there, I think they have the coolest story.
+The breed is so old no one really knows where it came from, obviously it didn’t come from American breeds (because it was the first) but it probably has its roots in European breeds.

-They were really popular for 100 year from 1820’s into the 1920’s when their popularity declined.
-Luckily the Dominiques easy-to-keep nature and hardiness helped them survive though the Great Depression.
+They were really popular for 100 years from 1820s into the 1920s when their popularity declined.
+Luckily the Dominique’s easy-to-keep nature and hardiness helped the breed survive through the Great Depression.

 Unfortunately after WWII (ever think you’d hear about that on a chicken blog?) there was a push toward industrial poultry keeping and the population declined again.
-It hit a low in point in the 1970’s where there were only 4 breeding flocks left.
+It hit a low point in the 1970s when there were only 4 breeding flocks left.